 All participating centers will receive adequate training regarding pharmacovigilance specifications and reporting of adverse events among patients taking dronedarone as part of their onboarding process.
 Participating centers will be responsible to inform Sanofi of any complaints on the Product to Sanofi PV at 1-800-633-1610 immediately, but in any event within three (3) business days, after becoming aware of the complaint.
 Any additional documentation of these cases will be conducted by Sanofi U.S. PV.
 Due to the pragmatic nature of the Study, all Adverse Events should be reported by the individual facilities, as instructed by current regulations, to Sanofi PV at 1-800-633-1610.

-Prior clinical trials and observational data have demonstrated that individuals taking dronedarone have higher rates of diarrhea, bradycardia, QT-interval prolongation and cutaneous rash than patients taking placebo.
+Prior clinical trials and observational data have demonstrated that individuals taking dronedarone have higher rates of diarrhea (9% vs 6% in ATHENA), bradycardia (3% versus 1% in ATHENA), QT-interval prolongation (28% vs 19%) and cutaneous rash (5% versus 3%) than patients taking placebo.
 The case report form will query and document the occurrence of these and other adverse/safety events of interest as shown in Table 3.